sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/examples.md

 ###Example 4: SetOffsetAndPosition

 This example shows how to set the offset for the sensor relative to the center of the robot.
 The units default to inches and degrees, but if you want to use different units, make sure you specify them before setting the offset.
+Without setting the offset, the OTOS will report the coordinates of itself.
+If the offset is set, the OTOS will instead report the coordinates of the center of your robot.

+Note that the OTOS typically starts tracking from the origin, but if your robot starts at some other location, or you have another source of location information from another sensor that's more accurate, you can send the current location to the OTOS and it will continue tracking from there.

 !!! warning

-    Note that as of firmware version 1.0, these values will be lost after a power cycle, so you will need to set them each time you power up the sensor.
+    As of firmware version 1.0, these values will be lost after a power cycle, so you will need to set them each time you power up the sensor.

 To find Example 4, go to **File** > **Examples** > **SparkFun Qwiic OTOS** > **Example4_SetOffsetAndPosition**: